- Design industry shaping loyalty programs

 Certain specific key performance indicators (KPIs) help to measure your loyalty program’s success.

-The repeat purchase rate is a ratio of your repeat customers versus your total buying customers.
+The repeat purchase rate is the ratio of your repeat customers versus your total buying customers.
 It gives you an assessment of the pull factor and brand affinity.
 To calculate this metric, run a report on your total number of customers, followed by your total number of repeat customers.
 Divide the number of repeat customers by the number of total customers.
 Next, multiply that number by 100 to get a percentage (i.e., 0.01 is 10%).

 Each industry has a different benchmark for Repeat Purchase Rates (RPR) and each store will have a different RPR depending on the inventory mix and which customer segments you’re targeting.
 Generally, a 20-40% RPR is considered a good range.
 A dip in RPR is indicative of an ineffective customer engagement/ marketing strategy and/or loyalty program architecture.
 Try executing personalized (demographic, purchase lifecycle, product preferences) cross-channel marketing for your target segment, along with Bonus Point promotions, Win Back offers, etc.